-If you have the fundamentals sorted out, but you need a refresher, or are taking on a new task, you can go straight to the information you need by browsing through our topical pages.
+If you have the fundamentals sorted out, but you need a refresher, or are taking on a new task, you can go straight to the information you need by browsing through our Guides and Topics.
 They are more specific topics grouped by major category, like Theming or Module Development, and let you zero in on exactly what you need right now.
 Of course, you can also always search our site to pull up a wide range of materials based on your keyword.

 There is a lot of ground to cover in Drupal 8, so in addition to our tutorial resources listed above, here are some tips and tricks from our trainers for learning Drupal 8.